Search Shortcut cmd + k | ctrl + k

 Syntax

-By default (or if the RESTRICT clause is provided), the entry will not be dropped if there are any other objects that depend on it.
+DuckDB performs limited dependency tracking for some object types.
+By default or if the RESTRICT clause is provided, the entry will not be dropped if there are any other objects that depend on it.
 If the CASCADE clause is provided then all the objects that are dependent on the object will be dropped as well.

 CREATE SCHEMA myschema;